UniversalDependencies/docs/_fr-dep/obl-mod.md

 ---

 In FrenchSpoken, the `obl:mod` relation is used for nominal adjuncts.
 They can be (but are not always) introduced by a preposition.
-N.B.: In UDv1 the [nmod]() relation was used for nominal dependents of verbs, adjectives, and adverbs.
-In UDv2, we use the `obl` relation (or one of its sub-categorisations) for these dependents.

 Here is an example from FrenchSpoken :